-Let’s take a look at how to break the cycle of living paycheck to paycheck and start working on a secure financial future and a robust savings account.
+If you’re ready to put in the work, here’s how to break the cycle of living paycheck to paycheck and start working toward your secure financial future.

 1. Change Your Thought Process